mashrurjs15/Multinational-Corp/README.md

 Model: ExampleCollection
-  - HOlds a list of examples
+  - Holds a list of examples
   - Examples hold a list of features.
   - Two Example Collections are created, one from Training, one for Unsolved examples.
   - A list holding the names of all features is used so we know what features are created with each example.